 I am a professor of English as a second/foreign language (an American ex-pat), and currently work as the Vice Dean for Research at the Faculty of Education in Hamar/Lillehammer.
 This is part of Inland Norway University of Applied Sciences (formerly Hedmark University of Applied Sciences).
 I have worked in teacher education since 2001.

-My research interests are metaphor and learner language, with a focus on Norwegian L2 English, as well as L2 Norwegian.
-I published a monograph entitled ‘ Metaphors in Learner English‘ in 2013, dealing with metaphors produced in the written English of Norwegian students, as well as methodological issues concerning the Metaphor Identification Procedure (MIPVU).
-I was also responsible for collecting the Norwegian version of the LINDSEI corpus (spoken learner English).
+My main research interests are metaphor and learner language, with a focus on Norwegian L2 English, as well as L2 Norwegian.
+I published a monograph entitled Metaphors in Learner English in 2013, dealing with metaphors produced in the written English of Norwegian students, as well as methodological issues concerning the Metaphor Identification Procedure (MIPVU).
+I was also responsible for collecting the Norwegian version of the LINDSEI corpus of spoken learner English.
 The interviews and transcriptions are now completed and have been sent to Louvain to be included in the second edition of LINDSEI.
-I have carried out some preliminary research on the data on communication strategies, prepositions, and phrasal verbs in learner language.
+I have also been involved in compiling the TraWL corpus (Tracking Written Learner Language), a longitudinal corpus of English texts written by Norwegian pupils aged 10 – 19, and have conducted research based on the primary data here.
+I have also conducted research on the metaphors written by L2 learners of Norwegian, from texts collected in the Norwegian Second Language Corpus.
+In addition, I have conducted research in areas such as communication strategies, prepositions, and phrasal verbs in learner language.

 My work is registered in the Current Research Information System in Norway (Cristin): here.

-You can reach me at email@example.com.
+You can reach me via email at email@example.com.